saleid2/Hackatown-2018/README.md

 Go big or go home.
 (We're gonna go home and sleep thank you and good night)

-We would obviously like to move it to a native application for Android in the future, as well as implementing the missing features we were hoping to have!
+We would obviously like to move it to a native application for Android in the future, as well as implement the missing features we were hoping to have!